peruncs/orientdb-jca/README.md

 ## How to build

-Currently, this adapter is not available via Maven Central and you need to build it and deploy it locally like this:
+This OrientDB JCA Adapter is build with Gradle :

 > gradlew clean publishToMavenLocal

-This would install it into your local Maven repo.
+## How to deploy
+This OrientDB JCA Adapter is available from Maven central.
+The latest version is x.x.x=0.0.1 and is compiled against OrientDB 3.0.11.

 Gradle:
-> providedCompile "com.peruncs:odbjca-rar:${odbjca_version}@jar"
+> providedCompile "com.peruncs.odbcjca:odbjca-rar:x.x.x@jar"

 or

-> providedCompile "com.peruncs:odbjca-api:${odbjca_version}"
+> providedCompile "com.peruncs.odbcjca:odbjca-api:x.x.x"

 Maven:
->TODO
+><dependency>
+>   <groupId>com.peruncs.odbcjca</groupId>
+>   <artifactId>odbjca-api</artifactId>
+>   <version>x.x.x</version>
+></dependency>

 There are 3 artifacts deployed in the Maven repo:
- - odbcjca-api-xxx.jar - This is what you use to compile against.
+ - odbcjca-api-x.x.x.jar - This is what you use to compile against.
- - odbcjca-rar-xxx.rar - The minimal resource adapter you need to deploy into you server.
+ - odbcjca-rar-x.x.x.rar - The minimal resource adapter you need to deploy into you server.
 You need to provide the rest of the OrientDB jars into your server.
- - odbcjca-rar-all-xxx.rar - The complete resource adapter you need to deploy into you server.
-You need to provide the rest of the OrientDB jars into your server.
+ - odbcjca-rar-all-x.x.x.rar - The complete resource adapter you need to deploy into you server.
+Includes all the OrientDB jars.

 ## How to use